Speaker of the House of Commons (Canada): Deputy speaker

-The deputy speaker of the 44th Canadian Parliament was Chris d'Entremont (Conservative); and the assistant deputy speaker was Carol Hughes (NDP).
+The deputy speaker of the 45th Canadian Parliament (current) is Tom Kmiec (Conservative).

 The Chair of Committees is vested by Subsection 43(1) of the Parliament of Canada Act with full and adequate authority to address matters in the titular Speaker's absence: "Whenever the House of Commons is informed of the unavoidable absence of the Speaker thereof by the Clerk at the table, the Chairman of Committees, if present, shall take the chair and perform the duties and exercise the authority of Speaker in relation to all the proceedings of the House, as Deputy Speaker."

 Retirement

 Most former speakers retire from Parliament after their tenure as speaker, sometimes after returning to the backbench for a period.
 Several have been appointed to diplomatic positions, summoned to the Senate, or appointed to a vice-regal position such as lieutenant-governor of a province or, in two cases, governor general of Canada (Roland Michener and Jeanne Sauvé).
 While several former Cabinet ministers have served as speaker or stood for the position, no former speakers have subsequently been appointed to Cabinet.

-One speaker, Andrew Scheer, has gone on to assume a front bench position in the House of Commons: Scheer became leader of the Conservative Party of Canada in 2017 and served as leader of the Opposition from 2017 to 2020.
+One former Speaker, Andrew Scheer, has gone on to assume a front bench position in the House of Commons: Scheer became leader of the Conservative Party of Canada in 2017 and served as Leader of the Opposition from 2017 to 2020.
+Scheer later returned to the position of Opposition leader starting in 2025 when the Conservatives' de jure leader, Pierre Poilievre, was left without a seat in the House of Commons.

+Interim speaker

+The resignation of Speaker Anthony Rota on September 27, 2023, led to an unprecedented situation in which there was no Speaker while the House had several sitting days already planned.
+To give time for the election of a new Speaker to be organized, the House agreed by unanimous consent on September 26 to name Louis Plamondon of the Bloc Québécois as interim Speaker until the election.
+He was chosen as interim speaker by virtue of his status as Dean of the House, the longest-serving MP who is not a cabinet member or party leader; the Dean of the House is in any event in charge of presiding over the election of a Speaker at the beginning of a new Parliament.

 Honorary Speaker

 On March 9, 2016 Liberal MP Mauril Bélanger served as honorary speaker for about an hour to honour his years of service.
 Speaker Regan resumed his duties for the remainder of the sitting of the House.

-Mauril Bélanger had initially been considered a front runner for the post of Speaker the previous year, but had withdrawn due to his being diagnosed with amyotrophic lateral sclerosis.
+Bélanger had initially been considered a front runner to be speaker in the previous year, but had withdrawn due to his being diagnosed with amyotrophic lateral sclerosis.
 Bélanger died on August 15, 2016, five months after being named honorary speaker.